 Assistant Softball Coach Jenna Roberts talks about what brought her to NIU and what it means to coach here in DeKalb.

-Christina Sutcliffe enters her third season at the helm of the NIU softball program in 2015.
+Christina Sutcliffe enters her fourth season at the helm of the NIU softball program in 2016.

-Last year, Sutcliffe led NIU to a record of 26-31 overall, a 10-12 MAC ledger and its second-straight appearance on the final day of the MAC Tournament.
-Individually, four Huskies earned spots on the All-MAC team, while Kayti Grable was named the MAC's Freshman of the Year.
-Plus, Shelby Miller garnered the NAN Harvey Sportswoman of the Year Award for her leadership qualities on and off the field.
-Emily Naegele collected regional honors, as she was named second team All-Great Lakes Region from the National Fastpitch Coaches Association.
+In 2014, Sutcliffe led NIU to a record of 26-31 overall, a 10-12 MAC ledger and its second-straight appearance on the final day of the MAC Tournament.
+Individually, four Huskies earned spots on the All-MAC team, while Grable was named the MAC's Freshman of the Year.
+Shelby Miller garnered the Nan Harvey Sportswoman of the Year Award for her leadership qualities on and off the field.
+Naegele collected regional honors, as she was named second team All-Great Lakes Region from the National Fastpitch Coaches Association.

 In addition to team accomplishments, several Huskies distinguished themselves on an individual level.
 Jennifer Barnett was a Senior CLASS Award finalist and was the first Huskie to earn the Nan Harvey Award, given to a MAC player, coach or staff member who demonstrates commitment, leadership and toughness.
 A first team All-MAC honoree, she was one of six NFCA All-America Scholar Athlete for NIU.
 Fellow senior Amanda Sheppard earned a 2013 NIU Outstanding Woman Award, NFCA All-America Scholar Athlete award and was one of three Huskies named to the 2013 MAC All-Tournament Team.